ECP-WarpX/WarpX/Docs/source/running_cpp/parameters.rst

      using ``my_constants``.
 For a two-dimensional simulation, similar to the B-field, it is assumed that the first and second dimensions are `x` and `z`, respectively, and the value of the `Ey` component is set to zero.
-     The current implementation of the parser for the E-field on particles does not work with RZ and the code will abort with an error message.
+     The current implementation of the parser for B-field on particles is applied in cartesian co-ordinates as a function of (x,y,z) even for RZ.

 * ``particles.E_external_particle`` & ``particles.B_external_particle`` (list of `float`) optional (default `0.
 0. 0.`)
     Two separate parameters which add an externally applied uniform E-field or